Schezwan Paneer Paratha Recipe

 Stuffed Parathas taste the best when served right out of the griddle – hot & flaky.

-You can also half-cook the parathas and store them covered in foil in the refrigerator for 3-4 days.
-Cook the parathas completely on a griddle using ghee or oil.
+You can also half-cook the parathas and store them in foil in the refrigerator for 3-4 days.
+When ready to serve, cook the parathas on a griddle with ghee or oil until completely cooked, then serve.

-Stuffed parathas are also freezer friendly.
-Let the cool down completely and store them in freezer-safe zip lock bags or an air-tight container with parchment paper in between each paratha.
-Take them out and reheat directly on tawa until nice and crisp.
+Stuffed parathas are also freezer-friendly.
+Let them cool completely and store them in freezer-safe ziplock bags or an airtight container with parchment paper between each paratha.
+Take them out and reheat them directly on the tawa until they are nice and crisp.

 Szchezwan Paneer Paratha Recipe